FreeRTOS/FreeRTOS/FreeRTOS/Test/CBMC/README.md

 run a proof, change into the directory for that proof and run `make`.
 The proofs may take some time to run; they eventually write their output to `cbmc.txt`, which should have the text `VERIFICATION SUCCESSFUL` at the end.

+The make command will also generate a report in html and json format which makes understanding the failures easier.

 ### Proof directory structure